-The Ceres line from Tekhni has been offered in several colors including alabaster, saffron, raspberry, absinthe, eco, kalamata, napa, manta and oasis and you can see some great action shots on pinterest.
-This great botanical pattern reminds me of leaves, looks amazing in every carry and provides just the right amount of grip.
+The Tekhni Ceres line has been offered in several colors including alabaster, saron, raspberry, absinthe, eco, kalamata, napa, manta and oasis.
+You can shop available Tekhni wraps in the etsy shop.

 What is repreve fabric?
 Repreve is the ultimate recycling of consumer wastes.
 Plastic bottles that plague our oceans and make up a large portion of recycleable waste, are processed and turned into yarn.
 Repreve yarn is used like any other yarn would be; it’s wound, dyed and used in fabric.
 Unlike polyester, which is made from oil, repreve is functional and green because it removes existing waste from our environment.
 So is repreve safe?
 Aside from the fact that we think plastic bottles are safe enough to drink out of….The company boasts both third party verification and protecting natural resources through the use of items we consider disposable.
 A very cool video from Repreve that does a fantastic job showing how the yarn is made is located at the bottom of this article.